1990 Fuji 1000km

-The All Japan Fuji 1000 km, was the sixth round of the 1990 All Japan Sports Prototype Championship and the fourth round of the 1990 Fuji Long Distance Series which was held at the Fuji International Speedway, on October 7th, in front of a crowd of approximately 41,000.
+The All Japan Fuji 1000 km, was the sixth round of the 1990 All Japan Sports Prototype Championship and the fourth round of the 1990 Fuji Long Distance Series which was held at the Fuji International Speedway, on October 7, in front of a crowd of approximately 41,000.

 Report

 Entry

 A total of 19 cars were entered for the event, in two classes, one for cars running to Group C1 specification and the other to IMSA GTP regulations.

 Qualifying

-The Nissan Motorsport car of Anders Olofsson and Masahiro Hasemi took pole position, in their Nissan R90CP ahead of team mates Kazuyoshi Hoshino and Toshio Suzuki, by 0.428secs.
+The Nissan Motorsport car of Anders Olofsson and Masahiro Hasemi took pole position, in their Nissan R90CP ahead of teammates Kazuyoshi Hoshino and Toshio Suzuki, by 0.428secs.

 Race

 The race was held over 224 laps of the Fuji circuit, a distance of 1000 km (actual distance was 1001.28 km).
 Roland Ratzenberger, and Naoki Nagasaka took the winner spoils for the Toyota Team SARD, driving their Toyota 89C-V. They won with a time of 5hr 57:15.832mins., averaging a speed of 168.158 km/h.
-Second place went to Kazuyoshi Hoshino and Toshio Suzuki in the pole sitting Nissan Motorsport’s Nissan R90CP who finished about 1 minute and 18 seconds adrift.
+Second place went to Kazuyoshi Hoshino and Toshio Suzuki in the pole sitting Nissan Motorsport's Nissan R90CP who finished about 1 minute and 18 seconds adrift.
 Five laps down, in third place was the Alpha Racing Porsche 962 C of Stanley Dickens and Will Hoy.